eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 A significant use case for the Wallet Unit involves allowing Users to request, store, and present a mobile Driving Licence (mDL) as an attestation in their Wallet Unit, allowing them mainly to prove their driving privileges.
-In this use case, the User employs a Wallet Unit to present a mDL to a Relying Party, for instance a police officer.
+In this use case, the User employs a Wallet Unit to present an mDL to a Relying Party, for instance a police officer.

 The use case description concentrates on proximity supervised and unsupervised